-You can join him in helping make life better for animals in Asia by leaving us a bequest – this will enable you to support, or continue supporting, our work after you pass.
+You can join him in helping make life better for animals in Asia by leaving us a bequest – this will enable you to support, or continue supporting, our work after you cross Rainbow Bridge.
 It will become your legacy.

 We’re often not able to give as generously during our lives as we might like to.
 Leaving a gift in your Will is a great way to support the vital work of Rob’s Dogs if you have been unable to in your life, or increase the level of giving to Rob’s Dogs.

 By leaving a charitable gift in your Will – either a percentage of your Estate, a specific sum of money, or other assets – you will have a positive impact on the lives of countless animals in Asia.

 Your gift, whether large of small, will be gratefully received by Rob’s Dogs.
 If you have any questions about leaving a charitable gift in your Will, please contact us.

 THE FOUR DIFFERENT TYPES OF GIFTS

 There are four main types of gifts you can leave in your Will, including those you may leave to Rob’s Dogs.
 Please discuss with your solicitor the type of gift that will best suit you and your Estate.

 One of the most common ways to leave a charitable gift, a residual gift is the remainder of your Estate after first leaving gifts to your loved ones and payment of any financial commitments, funeral arrangements etc.

 I leave to ROB’S DOGS FOUNDATION of 5 Aquinas Court, Hoppers Crossing, 3029 Charity ABN: 48 630 436 378 (proportion of residue to be completed) for its general purposes and I direct that the receipt of the Treasurer or other duly authorised officer shall be a sufficient discharge to my Executors.